King-Laboratory/rnaseq-myco-notebook/README.md

 These tutorials use example sequence data procured from the Sally Molloy labratory here at University of Maine; which investigates the transcriptome change in prophage infected, versus non-prophage infected <I>M. chelonae</I> bacteria.
 The respective article can be found <a href="https://www.ncbi.nlm.nih.gov/pmc/articles/PMC8191103/">here</a>.

+## <a name="forum">Acknowledgements</a>

+We appreciate the help from numerous colleages at the University of Maine, MDI Biological Laboratory, NIH, Google and Deloitte.
+Special thanks to Steven Allers and McHenna Martin-Pappianne for helping to keep these notebooks up to date.

 ## <a name="forum">Support Forum Thanks</a>

 Support forum thanks.
 For almost any programming project, contributions to online databases and support forums are an invaluable resource that are heavily leaned upon.
 Thank goodness for those people who take the time to answer silly questions.